-He received his PhD from Northwestern University in the Technology and Social Behavior program, a dual-degree in Communication Studies and Computer Science.
-Previously, he earned his BS and MS in Biomedical Engineering from Wright State University (Dayton, OH) and has acquired professional experiences as a consultant for topics related to IT implementation, healthcare quality, and policy as well as experience as a materials science researcher.
+He received his PhD from Northwestern University in the Technology and Social Behavior program, a dual-degree in communication studies and computer science.
+He earned his BS and MS in biomedical engineering from Wright State University (Dayton, Ohio) and has acquired professional experiences as a consultant for topics related to IT implementation, healthcare quality and policy, as well as experience as a materials science researcher.
 At different stages of his career, his research has been supported by the National Science Foundation, the National Aeronautics and Space Administration, the Air Force Research Laboratory, the National GEM Consortium, and the MITRE Corporation.
 He has also been awarded a Provost’s Assistant Professor Fellowship from the University of Southern California.

 USC Provost Assistant Professor Fellowship, University of Southern California Office of the Provost (2019).

 Donald H. and Carolyn E. Ecroyd Fellowship, Northwestern University School of Communication (2017).

 GEM Fellowship, The National GEM Consortium (2013).

 Air Force Research Lab/DAGSI Research Fellowship, Dayton Area Graduate Studies Institute (2010).